zhongjiedong/Tsukiro/README.md

 ### Starting a new Character

+On the main menu, click on load and then "show all saves".
+Find the save named START and load that.

 ### Removing the Modlist

 You can just remove the MO2 folder and be done with it.
 SKSE and ENB files will still be in your game folder so I recommend using [ENB and ReShade Manager](https://www.nexusmods.com/skyrimspecialedition/mods/4143) if you want to remove the ENB.